cynthiaugwu/IntelReport/README.md

 **[Launch Web Demo →](https://cynthiaugwu-intelreport-demostreamlit-app-bt73xh.streamlit.app/)**

-Experience IntelliReport's capabilities through our interactive web interface.
+Experience IntelReport's capabilities through our interactive web interface.
 Upload your reports, select analysis tones, and see structured intelligence output in real-time.

 ## 👨‍💻 For Developers

-IntelliReport provides a powerful API for integrating intelligence report processing into your applications.
-Whether you're building humanitarian response systems, corporate risk management platforms, or government analysis tools, IntelliReport adapts to your organisational tone and requirements.
+IntelReport provides a powerful API for integrating intelligence report processing into your applications.
+Whether you're building humanitarian response systems, corporate risk management platforms, or government analysis tools, IntelReport adapts to your organisational tone and requirements.

 ### Key Features